 Scores of gin distilleries have been cropping up across the UK in recent years, with a new class of drink artisans helping re-popularise what was once the preserve of Dickensian down-and-outers.
 So where are the best places to procure a G&T in town?
-Here’s our list of the best gin bars in London.
+From cocktail bars where they can shake a mean martini to places that specialise in the spirit and elevate a gin and tonic to something wonderful, these London bars are where to get the perfect gin drink.
+Read on for Time Out’s list of the best gin bars in London – from early adopters of the latest gin craze who helped pioneer what is now a booming scene (from The London Gin Club to East London Liquor Company) to newcomers, like Chapel Down Gin Works.

 Gin bars in London